mdsol/appconnect-ios/README.md

 // In CreateAccountViewController.swift

 // fetch the security questions and filter out those that are deprecated
-// JSON returned is structured
+// The returned JSON is structured:
 // {
 //  "security_questions" : [
 //      {